kristianfoerster/aware/README.md

 ### Runoff
 Runoff is computed by superposing direct runoff from the soil model and the groundwater recession computed by the groundwater model.
 It is assumed that the time of concentration is smaller than the model time step of one month which is why a routing description is not available (yet).
 For Alpine catchments, this simplification is assumed to be feasible.

 ### Model Parameters
 This a list of parameters that need to be specified in order to run the model.
-For each parameter an example is provied.
+For each parameter an example is provided.
+This list of parameters in terms of Python code that can be simply inserted in the control file of the model (see explanations below).

 ```python
 params = dict(